GeoDecConsensus/geodec/README.md

 # GeoDec: Enhancing Blockchain Resilience through Geospatial Validator Distribution

 GeoDec aims to address the geographic concentration of validator nodes in existing blockchain networks, particularly in the context of PoS consensus mechanisms.
-The project involves the development of an emulator to analyze geospatial distribution, the design of a geospatial-aware proposer selection mechanism, and the deployment of the revised protocol for evaluation.
+The project involves the development of an emulator to analyze geospatial distribution, the design of a geospatial-aware proposer selection mechanism, and deploying the revised protocol for evaluation.

 ### Progress